ory/hydra/README.md

 #### Formatting Code

 You can format all code using `make format`.
-Our CI checks if your code is properly formatted.
+Our CI checks if your code is formatted correctly.

 #### Running Tests